fbeltrao/azfunctions-distributed-locking/ReadMe.md

 ## Locking using Azure Storage

 Azure storage locking implementation relies in leasing blob files for a certain amount of time.
 Once a blob is leased, no one else can lease it until it the expiration time is reached.
-As long as the lease is valid no notification is sent.
 Leasing in Azure storage must stay between the range of [15 to 60 seconds](https://docs.microsoft.com/en-us/rest/api/storageservices/lease-blob).

 The implementation is the following: